baoguok/Flutter_NovelReader/README.md

 <a href="https://github.com/tongyangsheng/flutter_reader"><img src=https://img.shields.io/badge/AiKan-v0.0.8-success></a>
 </p>

 This is a novel reading software.
-All the mobile pages of the novel are developed by myself, and the data is provided by the company's back-end group.
+All the mobile pages of the novel are developed by myself, and the data is provided by the company's back-end group🚀.

 ## PlatForm